Seeed-Studio/wiki-documents/docs/Grove-12-bit-Magnetic-Rotary-Position-Sensor-AS5600.md

 ![](https://raw.githubusercontent.com/SeeedDocument/Grove-12-bit-Magnetic-Rotary-Position-Sensor-AS5600/master/img/Grove-12-bit-Magnetic-Rotary-Sensor-AS5600-preview.jpg)

 The Grove - AS5600 is a programmable 12-bit high-resolution contactless magnetic rotary position sensor.
-The Grove - AS5600 can work as a magnetic potentialmeter or a magnetic encoder with excellent realiability and durability.
+The Grove - AS5600 can work as a magnetic potentiometer or a magnetic encoder with excellent reliability and durability.

-Compared with the traditional potentialmeter/encoder, the Grove - AS5600 has significant advantages: high precision, non-contact, no rotation angle limitation.
-All those advantages making it suitable for non-contact angle measurement applications, such as the robot arm, tripod head, moter closed-loop control, machine tool axis postioning.
+Compared with the traditional potentiometer/encoder, the Grove - AS5600 has significant advantages: high precision, non-contact, no rotation angle limitation.
+All those advantages making it suitable for non-contact angle measurement applications, such as the robot arm, tripod head, motor closed-loop control, machine tool axis positioning.

 <p style=":center"><a href="https://www.seeedstudio.com/Grove-12-bit-Magnetic-Rotary-Position-Sensor-AS5600-p-4192.html" target="_blank"><img src="https://github.com/SeeedDocument/wiki_english/raw/master/docs/images/300px-Get_One_Now_Banner-ragular.png" /></a></p>